 Although beautiful in their own right, the Blue Merle and Tan Australian Shepherd is not a very common color.
 These dogs come in the splendid blue merle (black patches on gray fur) with only tan and copper markings.

 To the untrained eye, it’s a little hard to differentiate between the “blue merle & tan” versus the “blue merle tri color.”
 The color difference between the white markings and gray fur of the blue merle will not always be obvious.

 But even so, these dogs are seen from time to time.
 And if you’re looking specifically for a Blue Merle and Tan Australian Shepherd, you may have a difficult time doing so.
 Don’t be picky with this color.
 It’s simply not worth it.

 Blue Merle Australian Shepherd Eyes

 However, most of these dogs will have specks of colors on their colored eyes.
-We call this “marble eyes” and they’re amazing to look at.
+Most owners in the dog community call this “marble eyes” and they’re amazing to look at.